-Heat, and the dazzling brilliance of Mediterranean light, are the overriding sensations of this coastal view.
-The setting is the French province of Rousillon, near the Pyrenees Mountains and the Spanish border.
+- Heat—and brilliant Mediterranean sunlight—are the powerful sensations of this coastal view.
+The setting is Leucate, in the French province of Languedoc (now called Roussillon), near the Spanish border.

 - De Monfreid was an independently wealthy painter, well known for his generous support of Paul Gauguin during his years in Tahiti.

 - While de Monfreid experimented with several progressive styles, he remained most attached to Impressionist principles.
 Here he captured the scene’s intense light but also conveyed the solidity of the small hut and rocky shore.

 (Galerie Jean-Claude Bellier, Paris, France);

 Acquired by W. J. Holliday, Indianapolis, in 1964;

 Bequeathed to the Indianapolis Museum of Art, now the Indianapolis Museum of Art at Newfields, in 1979 (79.277).